 Q: Will the Playstation 2 ports have reduced quality over their arcade versions?

 A: It's hard to tell until we see some actual games but while many fear that the conversions to the home would loose some quality that will likely not be the case.
-Some of the textures may loose their high resolutions but unless you stand an arcade game and PS2 version next to each other you would never tell the difference.
+Some of the textures may loose their high resolutions but unless you stand an tag heuer replica sale game and PS2 version next to each other you would never tell the difference.

 Q: What is PAL and NTSC?
 What does it have to do with games?